Dacentrurus: Description

-Dacentrurus was one of the largest stegosaur along with Stegosaurus, with some specimens have been estimated to reach 8–9 m in length, 1.8 m in hip height and 5–7.4 MT in body mass.
+Dacentrurus was one of the largest genera of stegosaurs along with Stegosaurus, with some specimens having been estimated to reach 8–9 m in length, 1.8 m in hip height and 5–7.4 MT in body mass.
 For a stegosaur, the gut was especially broad, and a massive rump is also indicated by exceptionally wide dorsal vertebrae centra.
-The hindlimb was rather short, but the forelimb relatively long, largely because of a long lower arm.
+The hindlimb was rather short, but the forelimb relatively long, largely because of a long upper arm.